Ads keep popping up on my phone. My Android device just suggested I buy a brand-new Audi, displaying a full-screen popup advertisement to persuade me.

 One of my apps is serving ads.
 But which one is the malware?
 Here’s how to stop popup ads on Android.

-Ads On Android: The Good Old Days
+Ads on Android: The Good Old Days

 There was a time when ads on Android were big news.
 Remember Notification Area ads?
 They caused a bit of a storm when it became apparent that promotional messages would soon start appearing across the top of your phone’s display, with AirPush and SlingLabs just two of the companies making it possible for ads to appear there.

 To combat this, opting out was the best solution, although you might have preferred to follow our solution to dealing with these Notification Area incursions .

 With Notification Area ads (which can still impact users on older devices), it is straightforward to identify the app responsible thanks to its icon appearing next to the ad in Android 4.1 and later.